Explore Harrisburg's FNB Field

 The most unique aspect of FNB Field is that it is located on Harrisburg's City Island, surrounded on all sides by the Susquehanna River.
 City Island, comprising 63 acres, boasts a variety of attractions (more on those later), but the ballpark is its centerpiece.
 There's a lot of national pastime history here, too, as City Island has hosted professional baseball teams dating back to the 19th century.
 FNB Field was built on the same site as Island Park, which opened in 1900 and served as the home of the previous incarnation of the Senators that left town following the 1952 season.
 Baseball greats who have suited up at this location include Babe Ruth and his teammates on the mighty 1928 New York Yankees, as well as Negro League legends such as Oscar Charleston, Josh Gibson and Smokey Joe Williams.

-Fans can access FNB Field via either side of the Market Side Bridge, a stone arch structure which spans the Susquehanna River and has entrance points in Harrisburg and, on the other side of the river, Wormleysburg, Pennsylvania.
+Fans can access FNB Field via either side of the Market Street Bridge, a stone arch structure which spans the Susquehanna River and has entrance points in Harrisburg and, on the other side of the river, Wormleysburg.
 The Senators have a parking lot on City Island, but visitors can also opt to park in downtown Harrisburg and walk to the ballpark on the pedestrian-only Walnut Street Bridge.

 FNB Field was a fairly bare-bones facility when it opened in 1987, but a multi-phase renovation project implemented over the course of 2008 and 2009 resulted in a wide variety of improvements.
 An entirely new seating bowl was constructed, with the vast majority of the seats situated under the stadium roof.
 The roof offers crucial protection for fans (and their beverages), as Senators games had become notorious for the swarms of mayflies that would occasionally descend upon fans after flying from the Susquehanna River toward the stadium lights.
-In honor of this unique and somewhat disturbing claim to fame, the team unveiled an alternate set of mayfly-themed logos in 2007.
+However, that is no longer an issue due to earlier game times and shorter games.
+The mayflies do out number people, so they are considered the Senator's biggest fans.
+In honor of this unique claim to fame, the team unveiled an alternate set of mayfly-themed logos in 2007 and recently updated the logo.
 In 2016 they announced that they were changing their name to the Mayflies, but, alas, it was April Fool's Day.

 FNB Field's aquatic environs also means that it must withstand occasional flooding, with the last significant deluge occurring in 2011.
 The seating area is built on an unusually steep grade, allowing fans sit close to the action.
 The third-base boardwalk is often a hub of activity, with representatives from local businesses and community organizations interacting with the fans.
 The third-base side of the ballpark is also a great spot to take in views of the Susquehanna River and Harrisburg skyline.
 The outfield boardwalk, running from foul pole to foul pole, is highlighted by the self-explanatory Craft Beer Scoreboard Bar in right field.

 The Senators have hosted plenty of of premier prospects over the years, with many going on to distinguished Major League careers.
 The best of the best are featured in the team's unprecedented and not-at-all hyperbolic One & Only World Famous Life Size Bobblehead Hall of Fame.
 Vlad Guerrero, the first to be honored in such a way, attended his own induction.
-He has since been joined by Cliff Floyd, Bryce Harper, Matt Stairs, Brandon Phillips, Stephen Strasburg, Jamey Carrol and Ryan Zimmerman.
+He has since been joined by Cliff Floyd, Bryce Harper, Matt Stairs, Brandon Phillips, Stephen Strasburg, Jamey Carrol and Ryan Zimmerman, Gregg Mace (local television sports anchor), Michael Barrett, and being added in 2024 – Aaron Barrett.

 The Senators offer a wide variety of hearty ballpark favorites, but make sure to save room for a Spot Dog or two.
 These come courtesy of The Spot, a Harrisburg institution that opened in 1939 and existed in two downtown Harrisburg locations before closing in 2007.

-Spot Dogs live on at FNB Field, however, as these chili and onion-topped franks are served up from a right field-area concession stand operated by members of the same family that opened the original restaurant over 80 years ago.
+Spot Dogs live on at FNB Field, however, as these chili and onion-topped franks are served up next to the main entry gates in a left field-area concession stand operated by members of the same family that opened the original restaurant over 80 years ago.

 If the idea of meeting a river monster at a ballpark seems frightening, allow the Senators to assuage your concern.
 Their mascot, Rascal, is a friendly river monster.
 He's been a ballpark staple ever since washing up on the shore of the Susquehanna River in an unmarked crate, as river monsters tend to do.